Mischief Lawyer Toronto

 How to Defend Mischief Charges

-This article is a brief and general overview about criminal mischief charges in Toronto, Ontario including mischief under $5000 and mischief over $5000.
+This article is a brief and general overview about criminal mischief charges in Toronto, Ontario including mischief under $5000 and mischief over $5000 (s.430 of the Criminal Code of Canada).
 Those looking for advice on mischief charges should consult a criminal lawyer.
 For those seeking information related to mischief arising from a domestic dispute follow this link.

-Read below for an example of a mischief case Daniel Brown successfully defended:
+Read below for an example of the many mischief cases Daniel Brown has successfully defended:

 - R v.
 S.D. – Mr. D. was charged with destroying his wife’s property by ripping a phone cord out of the wall during a domestic dispute.